 Other factors such as the vehicle your drive, your location, and driving history will also be factored into your car insurance policy costs.

-Third Party Liability Insurance Requirements in Canada
+Third Party Liability Insurance Requirements In Canada

 Third party liability car insurance coverage requirements are set by your provincial insurance regulations.
 Here is the minimum third party liability Insurance coverage required :

-Third Party Liability Insurance In Ontario
+How Much Third Party Liability Insurance Is Requried In Ontario?

 $200,000 in third party liability coverage is mandatory.
 If a claim for damages exceeds this amount, payment for property damage will be capped at $10,000.
 DCPD applies.